CUGLiving/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
 The Canopy CI (clumping index) indicates the spatial distribution pattern of foliage.
 CI=1: random distribution; CI>1: regular distribution; CI<1: clumping distribution.
-This program codeed by JavaScript in Goole Earth Engine （GEE） to produce global CI products based on the remote sensing dataset.
+This software programmed by JavaScript in Goole Earth Engine （GEE） to produce global CI products based on the remote sensing dataset.
 It is a visualization software that runs directly in the GEE to provide downloading within a self-defined scale.

 Currently, users can directly get daily, montly, yearly CI image from March 2000 to May 2020 and can export in a global or regional scale.
 All methods and technologies are referenced from the perivous puiblications on the end of this page.
 The main constitutes of the codes is: